Having a dog, as you probably know, involves great responsibilities.

 Stimulating your dog's water intake will help relieve them of their constipation.
 This will keep your pooch hydrated, improve their bowel movements and help soften their stools.

 In the same vein, canned food provides an additional water supply.

 Pumpkin contains a lot of soluble fiber.
 The metabolism of its fibers facilitates movement in the intestines by creating mucus.
 These fibers absorb a certain amount of water to act, so it’s all the more important to keep your dog well hydrated if they are eating more fiber.
 Use moderately.

 Milk to relieve constipation in dogs?

-Are there other natural remedies for dog constipation?
+Are there other natural options for dog constipation?

-This product is intended for animals with mild and occasional constipation.
+This product is intended to support animals intestinal health with mild and occasional constipation.
 It acts to regulate and promote intestinal movements.

 What if none of this works?